salah-jr/Laravel-Docker-Skeleton/README.md

 <br>

 ### You can use composer, npm and artisan from the container like this:
-- `docker-compose run --rm composer update`
+- `docker-compose run --rm artisan make:controller`
-- `docker-compose run --rm npm run dev`
+- `docker-compose run --rm composer install`
-- `docker-compose run --rm artisan migrate`
+- `docker-compose run --rm npm install`